 Step 4: Boost Fundraising Capabilities

 Once you have access to your account, the next step is to fund it with your cash reserves and leverage the account to raise additional funds.
-Having an investment account can allow your nonprofit to accept and manage new types of donations easily.

-In fact, nonprofits that can accept non-cash assets can appeal to untapped donor audiences and grow up to six times faster than their counterparts.
+Having an investment account can allow your nonprofit to accept and manage new types of donations easily—and nonprofits that accept non-cash assets can grow up to six times faster than their counterparts by appealing to untapped donor audiences.
 Non-cash assets you should consider accepting include:

 Using Value Alignment Investing Strategies